RNSG 1413 - Foundations of Nursing

 - Students will be oriented to the clinical course during the first week of the course.

-- Students are expected to have their ACC ID badge, uniform, lab coat with ACC patch, and all required equipment prior to the clinical orientation day.
+- Students are expected to have their ACC ID badge, ACC uniform with ACC patch, and all required equipment prior to the clinical orientation day.

 - Daily/weekly clinical assignments will be at the discretion of each instructor.
 Amount of time needed for preparation will differ depending on the nature of the assignment.